 Eligibility for enrolment in the trial in terms of laboratory findings will be assessed by clinically qualified staff.
 Abnormal clinical findings from medical history, examination or blood tests will be assessed as to their clinical significance throughout the trial.
-Laboratory AEs will be assessed using specific toxicity grading scales adapted from the FDA Toxicity Grading Scale for Healthy Adult and Adolescent Volunteers Enrolled in Preventive Vaccine Clinical Trials (see Appendix 2).
+Laboratory AEs will be assessed using specific toxicity grading scales adapted from the FDA Toxicity Grading Scale for Healthy Adult and Adolescent Volunteers Enrolled in Preventive Vaccine Clinical Trials.
+For the Imperial and Chelsea study sites, the Toxicity Grading Scales can be found in the "Toxicity Grading for Lab AEs SOP" and for the Oxford study site, these will be found in their "COVHIC002 CSP".
 If a test is deemed clinically significant, it may be repeated, to ensure it is not a single occurrence.
 If a test remains clinically significant, the volunteer will be informed and appropriate medical care arranged as appropriate and with the permission of the volunteer.
 Decisions to exclude the volunteer from enrolling in the trial or to withdraw a volunteer from the trial will be at the discretion of the Investigator.